GenoImel/Mono-ECS-Core/Documentation~/BranchingStrategy.md

 Our options for `{issue-label}` are as follows:

-- Use `bugfix` for branches that are fixing a bug.
+- `bugfix` for branches that are fixing a bug.
-- Use `feature` for branches that implement a new feature or functionality.
+- `feature` for branches that implement a new feature or functionality.
-- Use `documentation` for updating the repository's documentation
+- `documentation` for updating the repository's documentation.

 ## Creating Pull Requests